Acoustic Panels for Apartments to Reduce Noise

-One of the increasingly frequent complaints by apartment, town home and condo dwellers is noise from the unit above.
+One of the increasingly frequent complaints by apartment, town home, and condo dwellers is unwanted noise from loud upstairs neighbors in the unit above.
 The noise intrusion can be characterized as either impact noise or airborne noise and too frequently, both.

-Impact noise can be defined as the impact of footfalls or other movements from above, while airborne noise is that airborne noise which penetrates the floor/ ceiling assembly such as voices or music.
-In some cases the sound may also be structure borne sound transmission where the sound transmits through the structure.
+Impact noise can be defined as the impact of footfalls or other movements from above, while airborne noise is noise that penetrates the floor/ ceiling assembly such as voices or music.
+In some cases, the sound may also be structure-borne sound transmission where the sound wave transmits through the structure.

-Unfortunately, there is no easy or cost-effective fix for these problems.
+Unfortunately, there is no easy or cost-effective fix for these problems with loud upstairs neighbors especially when the source of the unwanted noise is right above a home theater or recording studio.
 Since the impact noise is being generated from above, the upstairs occupant may not be under any obligation to install materials that would reduce the annoyance.
-Rest assured that the only effective way to reduce the noise from above is to start addressing the problem in the source room, that is to say, upstairs.
+Rest assured that the only effective way to reduce the noise pollution from above is to start addressing the problem in the source room, that is to say, upstairs.

 Only if the downstairs occupant is sufficiently disturbed by excessive noise intrusion, can that occupant seek help under local noise ordinances or the right to peace and quiet.
 In the case of an apartment dweller, noisy neighbors above may be a lease breaker.
 A call to the local building inspection department to ascertain if a certificate of occupancy was issued to see if appropriate sound isolation measures were undertaken and validated can help.

-Architects may specify STC/IIC ratings of walls and floors but then neglect to specify and design measures to prevent‘flanking’ sound transmission pathways.
-Flanking sound transmission pathways are pathways that can let noise snake around the main wall or floor or even under the floor/ceiling assembly.
+Architects may specify STC/IIC ratings of walls and floors but then neglect to specify and design measures to prevent ‘flanking’ sound transmission pathways.
+Flanking sound transmission pathways are pathways that can let outside noise snake around the main wall or floor or even under the floor/ceiling assembly.

-Lack of caulking, blocking or other appropriate care to prevent flanking sound transmission can reduce the FSTC significantly.
+Lack of caulking, blocking, or other appropriate care to prevent flanking sound transmission can reduce the FSTC significantly.
 A 1/16″ crack at the floor line can reduce a 50 STC wall design to a 39, well below the minimum code requirement of a 45 FSTC.
-This would suggest that a few pennies worth of appropriate caulking could be an ounce of prevention that will save reputations and possibly avoid post construction litigation.
+This would suggest that a few pennies worth of appropriate acoustical caulk sealant could be an ounce of prevention that will save reputations and possibly avoid post-construction litigation.

-Floor/ceiling assemblies can be a little more problematical.
-For instance a new dwelling may be constructed to include carpeting, which will provide a high degree of impact isolation.
+Floor/ceiling assemblies can be a little more problematic.
+For instance, a new dwelling may be constructed to include carpeting, which will provide a high degree of impact isolation.
 Later on, the upstairs neighbor may switch the flooring to a hardwood floor, thereby reducing the sound isolation characteristics of the floor/ceiling assembly.
-Unless the upstairs neighbor is willing to install a sound isolating flooring underlay to maintain the appropriate sound isolation the downstairs neighbor is bound to be victimized by intrusive noise.
-Make sure noise control measures are included in the owner’s association’s regulations where such associations exist.
+Unless the upstairs neighbor is willing to install an acoustic panel or a sound-isolating flooring underlay to maintain the appropriate sound isolation the downstairs neighbor is bound to be victimized by intrusive noise.
+Make sure external noise control measures are included in the owner’s association’s regulations where such associations exist.

 Many old industrial buildings are being converted to Loft Type Condominiums where the old concrete floors are left exposed both as a finished ceiling below.
-Under-layments and concrete or gypcrete type toppings can do a great deal to reduce the impact and airborne noise.
-However the new buyer should get in writing a guarantee that the floors and party walls will meet minimum building code requirements.
+Underlayments and concrete or gypcrete-type toppings can do a great deal to reduce the impact and airborne noise.
+However, the new buyer should get in writing a guarantee that the floors and party walls will meet minimum building code requirements.
 As an added precaution, a prospective buyer should conduct his/her own evaluation.
-Having a friend initiate impact sounds of the floor above can do this; in addition airborne noise testing can be accomplished by playing a radio in the space above or impacting on the floor, can spot any glaring sound isolation deficiencies.
+Having a friend initiate impact sounds of the floor above can do this; in addition airborne noise testing can be accomplished by playing a radio in the space above or impacting on the floor, which can spot any glaring sound isolation deficiencies.

 It is also wise to check the town home or condo owner’s association regulations to see what if any rules exist with respect to noise control.
 If a unit is carpeted and the owner elects to change to floor finish to a ceramic tile or hardwood finish, adequate measures should be taken to maintain the same impact isolation as the original carpeting.

 [Note: simply adding barrier materials or additional layers of gypsum board will only produce minimal improvements that will not justify the cost.
-For example adding a resilient channel to an existing wall or ceiling may not achieve any improvement at all and can actually end up being worse that before the addition.]
+For example, adding a resilient channel to an existing wall or ceiling may not achieve any improvement at all and can actually end up being worse than before the addition.]

 Evaluating Your Prospective New Dwelling

-When all is said and done, and as previously stated, that there is no easy fix to solving noise problems from above, the best solution is to bite the bullet and prepare to invest in a solution that is likely to end up to your satisfaction
+When all is said and done, and as previously stated, that there is no easy fix to solving noise problems from above, the best solution is to bite the bullet and prepare to invest in a soundproofing solution that is likely to end up to your satisfaction.

 NOISY NEIGHBORS NEXT DOOR